THREADED HOLES-All the threaded holes on

 Exhaust ports are 1-15/16x14tpi, The factory shop manual tech specs seem to be in error.

-The exhaust ports are each splayed only 20º from straight forward,
+1/2" reach plugs.
+The exhaust ports are each splayed only 20º from straight

-the iron material at a bit over 26 lb., more than double it's aluminum
+massive with the iron material at a bit over 26 lb., more than double it's later

-counterpart below.
-It would have contributed to a smoother ride due to
+aluminum counterpart below.
+It would have contributed to a smoother ride

-it's added vibration dampening of the tiny 500 cc engine.
-It is held onto
+due to it's added vibration dampening of the tiny 500 cc engine.
+It is held

 in front of the spark plug.
 The vertical spacing for the intake manifold